Types of Degrees Communication Sciences Majors Are Getting

 Knowledge Areas for Communication Sciences Majors

-Communication sciences majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for Communication Sciences Majors